 Significance in Stem Cell Research and Medicine

-- Regenerative Medicine: Understanding the mechanisms by which the zygote develops into a full organism provides insights that are critical for stem cell therapies and tissue engineering.
+- Regenerative Medicine: Understanding the mechanisms by which the zygote develops into a fully formed organism provides critical insights for stem cell therapies and tissue engineering.

-- Fertility Treatments: Techniques like In Vitro Fertilization (IVF) manipulate zygotes to assist in reproduction.
+- Fertility Treatments: Techniques such as In Vitro Fertilization (IVF) manipulate zygotes to assist with reproduction.

-- Genetic Studies: The zygote is also critical in genetic and developmental research, offering a window into processes like gene regulation, chromosomal inheritance, and developmental cues.
+- Genetic Studies: The zygote is also critical to genetic and developmental research, offering a window into processes such as gene regulation, chromosomal inheritance, and developmental cues.

 Ethical Considerations & Future Uses